 Having coached six juniors who eventually played ATP and WTA tournaments, along with dozens of Division 1 NCAA players and hundreds of USTA nationally/sectionally ranked players, Jan is confident in his ability to take any player to the next level.

-Originally from Zambia, Africa, Webster trained for nine years at the ITF Tennis Center in South Africa.
+Originally from Zambia, Africa, Webster Munyenyembe trained for nine years at the ITF Tennis Center in South Africa.
 He was a highly ranked national junior player, played on the ITF Circuit for three years, and was a member of the Zambian Davis Cup team.
 He moved to the U.S. to play collegiately, first at Graceland University and then at Iowa State, where he graduated with a degree in Computer Engineering and Science.

 After working for a few years in a profession related to his major, Webster decided to return to his passion of coaching.
 He is a certified PTR and ITF professional and recently worked at Pelham and Brae Burn Country Clubs.
 He is well versed in the USTA Quick Start program and has extensive experience working with high-performance juniors.

 Angus Thomson is from Brisbane, Australia.
 He began playing tennis at 5 years old and became one of the top junior tournament players in Australia.
 After deciding to pursue an education in the U.S., Angus played for two Division 1 programs.
 He played his freshman season at the University of the Pacific in Stockton, California, holding the #1 doubles spot.
 Angus then transferred east to Robert Morris University, where he played three seasons at the #1 singles and doubles spots.

 In addition to being a strong junior and collegiate player, Angus has much experience coaching all levels, from pee-wee through adults.
 He spent two years at Lifetime Tennis Academy in Brisbane and is presently the Assistant Tennis Director at Future Stars Summer Camp at Purchase College SUNY.